goreleaser/goreleaser/www/docs/customization/builds.md

     # By default, GoReleaser will create your binaries inside
     # `dist/${BuildID}_${BuildTarget}`, which is a unique directory per build
     # target in the matrix.
-    # You can set subdirs within that folder using the `binary` property.
+    # You can set subdirs within that directory using the `binary` property.
     #
     # However, if for some reason you don't want that unique directory to be
     # created, you can set this property.